KavyaMakaraju/AccessibleLLM/Audio Video captioning/README.md

 - **Notebook**: Converts audios to text using Whisper and immediately corrects them using T5.
   - [Combined Model Notebook](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/Audio%20Video%20captioning/own-audios-whisper-T5-model.ipynb)

-# Audio/Video Transcription and Grammar Correction App
+# Audio/Video Transcription and Grammar Correction

 This Streamlit application allows users to upload audio or video files and receive both transcriptions and grammar-corrected versions of the spoken content.
 By leveraging the Whisper model for transcription and the Happy Transformer for grammar correction, the app supports multiple audio and video formats including mp4, mp3, wav, m4a, flac, and ogg.
 Users can view the original transcriptions alongside the corrected versions, providing a clear comparison.
 The application processes long audio files by splitting them into manageable chunks, ensuring accurate and efficient transcription and correction.
 This tool is ideal for anyone needing to convert spoken content into well-formatted text.